MarcoMaz/renato-do-list/README.md

 ## Description

-A to-do-list PWA tributing the Italian actor Renato Pozzetto.
+A to-do-list PWA with swipe touch event, tributing the Italian actor Renato Pozzetto.

 ## Technologies used